December 16, 2016

 --- Thich Nhat Hahn

 Even as a child, the Christmas season always brought with it a certain sadness.
 Something seemed more than slightly askew.
-The messages of "peace on earth" and "goodwill to all", the prevailing storyline proclaiming this to be a special time of mirth and merriment, didn't resonate with what I was experiencing.
+The messages of "peace on earth" and "goodwill to all", the prevailing story line proclaiming this to be a special time of mirth and merriment, didn't resonate with what I was experiencing.
 I imagined it was just the chaos and uncertainty of my own childhood that left me feeling somehow "out of the loop".
 As the years have rolled by, I have thought that less and less.
-It's pretty clear that a lot of folks have a difficult time during the holiday season.

-The stories of the birth of Jesus, like the stories of the birth of Buddha, are woven with strands of myth and miracles.
-Preceded by dreams and visions, accompanied by choruses of angels, adorned with showers of perfumed blossoms cascading from the sky, both of these special beings brought into the world teachings which stressed the primary role of love and compassion in our lives.
-Each of these teachers spoke of an essential spiritual reality that lay within and beyond each of us.
-Each repeatedly pointed out that worldly rewards of wealth, status, power, etc. were "false gods" and that grasping onto things would always lead to suffering.
+The stories of the birth of Jesus, like the stories of the birth of Buddha, are woven with strands of the myth and miracles.
+Preceded by dreams and visions, accompanied by choruses of angels and showers of perfumed blossoms cascading from the sky, both of these special beings brought into the world teachings which stressed the primary role of love and compassion in our lives.

 As I held the newborn Keaton, I could feel the Ultimate Preciousness of Life in my arms.
-With my heart open and aching, I was also aware of Death -- both in it's final form and in the more common form that emerges when we fail to recognize the ever-present Sacred Miracle that were immersed in.
-Life/Death intersected in that room, with a newborn babe at the beginning edge of her incarnation in the midst of loving parents and grandparents.
+With my heart open and aching, I was also aware of Death -- both in it's final form and in its everyday form.
+The death that emerges when we fail to recognize the ever-present Sacred Miracle that permeates reality.
+Life/Death intersected in that room, with a newborn babe at the beginning edge of its incarnation in the midst of loving parents and grandparents.
 The Adoration on the Magi had nothing on this scene.
+It wasn't a manger, but a rose by any other name...
 This, too, was a Sacred Birth, an Incarnation of the One Love.

 The bottom line?